A unified framework for imitation dynamics on higher-order networks: Results

 To verify our theoretical predictions for critical values in equations (\ref{r1*}), (\ref{r2*}), and (\ref{r3*}), we run a series of simulations and plot the results in Figs. \ref{fig2}e-j under seven different update rules that are parameterized by $(s,q) = (6,1), (2,1), (3,2), (2,2), (2,3), (1,2), (1,3)$.
-The corresponding values of information diversity are $\mathcal{D}=$1, 1, 4/5, 2/3, 3/5, 0, 0 respectively.
+The corresponding values of information diversity are $\mcal{D}=1, 1, 4/5, 2/3, 3/5, 0, 0$, respectively.
 Here, we use symbols to represent the data obtained via simulations and solid lines for the linear fit to the corresponding data.
-Moreover, for better illustrations, we indicate the theoretical critical value by the vertical dashed line.
+Moreover, for better illustrations, we represent the theoretical critical value by the vertical dashed line.
 To separately analyze the effects of $s$ and $q$ on evolutionary outcomes, Figs. \ref{fig2}e-j are organized into two rows.
-In the first row, we find that decreasing $q$ increases information diversity and leads to a smaller critical value, with the minimum critical value attained at $q$ = 1.
+In the first row, we find that decreasing $q$ increases information diversity and leads to a smaller critical value, with the minimum critical value attained at $q=1$.
 In the second row, decreasing $s$ reduces information diversity and results in a larger critical value, with the maximum critical value occurring at $s = 1$.
 These conclusions hold consistently across all three games.
 In addition, Fig. \ref{fig2}k illustrates the values of information diversity for the different $(s,q)$ pairs.
-Note that different $(s, q)$ pairs may yield the same value of $\mathcal{D}$; for example, $\mathcal{D}=6/7$ for both $(s = 4, q = 2)$ and $(s = 5, q = 3)$.
-Fig. \ref{fig2}l shows the relationship between information diversity and the theoretical critical values $r_1^*$ in the LPGG, $r_2^*$ in the MSG, and $r_3^*$ in the TPGG, demonstrating that they are all decreasing functions of information diversity.
+Note that different $(s, q)$ pairs may yield the same value of $\mcal{D}$; for example, $\mcal{D}=6/7$ for both $(s = 4, q = 2)$ and $(s = 5, q = 3)$.
+Fig. \ref{fig2}l shows the relationship between information diversity and the theoretical critical value $r_1^*$ in the LPGG, $r_2^*$ in the MSG, and $r_3^*$ in the TPGG, demonstrating that they are all decreasing functions of the information diversity $\mcal{D}$.
+Here, we set the selection intensity $w=0.01$ in Figs.~\ref{fig2}e-j.
+To test the robustness of our findings to selection intensities, we run additional simulations for $w=0.05$ and $w=0.1$ (see Supplementary Fig.~1).
+The results show that our findings remain valid under stronger selection intensities.